 During school days, we get our son to pack his homework and bag before bed time.
 Here is a sample School time Routine that we follow.

 This prepares him for the next day.
 I assist him in picking out his dress for the next morning too.
 When you ready your bags and clothes, make sure you put out the shoes and socks too.

 I always find that the reason my kitchen gets cluttered is because of what gets on the counters.
 Those appliances, dishes or utensils, the ingredients or what escaped from the measuring cup, you know?

 When I started putting things back in their place every night and just wiping the surface with a wipe, it really helped keep things tidier.

 The dishes?
 I know…!
 The best solution and that I swear by now (even though sometimes I fail..), is to put them away as and when you finish using them.
 As soon as you are done in the kitchen, load that dish washer.
 As soon as you come in again and you see it needs emptying, put the things away.
 In the beginning it seems like you have to do it in spite of yourself but trust me, in less than a week it becomes a habit.
 Stick up a brightly coloured note if you need a reminder but really, it helps!

 The last thing that everyone does before bedtime is, use their bathrooms. 🙂 So, when you are done using it, (usually, it is always the mum who is the last person to go to bed!) throw those dirty towels into the laundry and put those items away.
 Give everything a swish of water or wipe it clean with a paper towel or disinfectant wipe and you are done!

 Ad: Check this out!

 Tell me what you do to make your mornings easier.
+Will this Bedtime routine make your life easier?
 I would love to hear from you.
-Do join us on our Facebook Page and if you are interested, join our mailing list above.